Darrell Britt-Gibson

-Darrell Hadari Britt-Gibson (born August 4, 1986) is an American actor, known for his role as Darius "O-Dog" Hill on the HBO series The Wire.
+Darrell Hadari Britt-Gibson is an American actor, known for his role as Darius "O-Dog" Hill on the HBO series The Wire.
 He has also appeared on the Showtime series Californication, the Starz series Power, the FX series You're the Worst, and the HBO series Barry and We Own This City.
 He has also starred in the films Keanu (2016), 20th Century Women (2016), Three Billboards Outside Ebbing, Missouri (2017), and Judas and the Black Messiah (2021).

 Early life

-Britt-Gibson was born and raised in Silver Spring, Maryland.
+Britt-Gibson was born in Detroit, Michigan and raised in Silver Spring, Maryland.
 He is the son of author and journalist Donna Britt and her first husband, Greg Gibson.
 Britt-Gibson has one older brother, Justin Britt-Gibson, a screenwriter, and one younger half-brother, Skye Merida, from his mother's remarriage to newspaper editor Kevin Merida.
 He attended Hampton University and thereafter transferred to the University of Maryland, Baltimore County, where he studied theater.